Spencer Field

 For when you don’t just need advice—you need someone to actually manage part of the business.

-At this level, Spencer steps in as a fractional manager: we take responsibility for a slice of your operations, own outcomes, and keep things moving while other do the work.
+At this level, Spencer steps in as a fractional manager: I take responsibility for a slice of your operations, own outcomes, and keep things moving while other do the work.

 Fractional Staff (n.)